HenrikSamuelsson/c-coding-standard/year-2023-version/rule-004/rule-004.md

 # Rule 4 - `enum` Initialization Strategy

-Initialization of `enum` type shall according to one of the following strategies:
+Initialization of `enum` type shall be according to one of the following strategies:

 - Not specifying any member
 - Specifying only the first member